CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 to the form because we could have these setups nested and we want to ensure that we are talking to the correct form.
 We use $emit instead of broadcast because the submit button will be nested inside the form and emit propagates up the scope.

-This works because of Angular's awesome form handling.
-As long as you attach the appropriate ng-modal validating directives to your inputs, this will be able to tell if the form is valid.
+This works because of [Angular's awesome form handling](https://docs.angularjs.org/api/ng/type/form.FormController).
+As long as you attach the appropriate [ng-model validating directives](https://docs.angularjs.org/api/ng/directive/ngModel) to your inputs, this will be able to tell if the form is valid.
 This is because a form is only valid if all of the children ng-models are valid.
-So--for example--by adding ng-required to all fields, the form will only be valid if all fields are answered and thus this will only submit if all fields are answered.
+So--for example--by adding [ng-required](https://docs.angularjs.org/api/ng/directive/ngRequired) to all fields, the form will only be valid if all fields are answered and thus this will only submit if all fields are answered.

 <div data-toggle></div>